centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/interface.md

 * Dark mode
 ![image](../assets/getting-started/dark_mode_switch.png)

-You can also switch to dark mode by changing the front-end theme in the account parameters.
+You can also switch to dark mode by changing the theme in the account parameters.

 Go to **Administration > Parameters > My Account** and select the **General Information** tab.
 Select **Light** or **Dark** in the **Front-end Theme** field.

 ![image](../assets/getting-started/front-end_theme_mode.png)

 Then click on **Save**.
-The front-end theme is now in the mode you have chosen.
+The theme is now in the mode you have chosen.

 ### Change the user interface language